Focus

 - Socially Mediated Learning – a phrase that’s been in use at least since the 1980s and that is subject to a wide range of interpretations, all of which hover around the principle that one’s learning is influenced by one’s context

-- Spiral Curriculum (Jerome Bruner, 1960s) – a precursor to Emergent Design Discourses, Spiral Curriculum was one of the first influential expressions of the notion of iterative design in education.
+- Spiral Curriculum (Jerome Bruner, 1960s) – a precursor to Learning Design, Spiral Curriculum was one of the first influential expressions of the notion of iterative design in education.
 A Spiral Curriculum involves revisiting of topics and themes (both across courses or across grades), each time in more sophisticated ways, to deepen understanding and to knit ideas across subject areas.
 (Contrast: Aligned Curriculum, under Attainment Metaphor.)

 Commentary

-“Design” is among the most contested words in the current educational lexicon.
-On one hand, it is used to refer to rigid and mechanical approaches to curriculum and instruction; on the other, it is invoked to signal adaptive and emergent attitudes toward learning and teaching.
+The notion of Learning Design was originally articulated in distinction from Instructional Design Models, which have typically been grounded in more linear, mechanical, and decontextualized principles – although that has changed in recent years.
+This contrast highlights the fact that “design” is among the most contested words in the current educational lexicon.
+On one hand, as in the case of Instructional Design Models, it is used to refer to rigid and mechanical approaches to curriculum and instruction; on the other, as in the case of Learning Design, it is invoked to signal adaptive and emergent attitudes toward learning and teaching.
 The latter meaning is the one intended here, and the one that is most prominently represented in cutting-edge educational research.
-With reference to this meaning of “design,” the modifier “emergent” is redundant.
-However, it is used here to underscore the intended sense.Subdiscourses:
+Alternative positioning include:

 - Agile Learning